valkey-io/valkey-doc/commands/append.md

-The limitation of this pattern is that we are forced into an append-only mode of operation, there is no way to cut the time series to a given size easily because Redis currently lacks a command able to trim string objects.
+The limitation of this pattern is that we are forced into an append-only mode of operation, there is no way to cut the time series to a given size easily because Valkey currently lacks a command able to trim string objects.
 However the space efficiency of time series stored in this way is remarkable.

-Hint: it is possible to switch to a different key based on the current Unix time, in this way it is possible to have just a relatively small amount of samples per key, to avoid dealing with very big keys, and to make this pattern more friendly to be distributed across many Redis instances.
+Hint: it is possible to switch to a different key based on the current Unix time, in this way it is possible to have just a relatively small amount of samples per key, to avoid dealing with very big keys, and to make this pattern more friendly to be distributed across many Valkey instances.

 An example sampling the temperature of a sensor using fixed-size strings (using a binary format is better in real implementations).